HomeCord/homecord-docs/info/getting_started_for_admins.md

 The first thing you'll want to do to setup HomeCord in your Server is to invite it.
 After all, HomeCord won't even know your Server *exists* unless you add it!

-You can invite it to your Server by using [this Bot Invite Link here](https://discord.com/oauth2/authorize?client_id=1156152328290840606&permissions=537250896&scope=applications.commands+bot).
+You can invite it to your Server by using [this Server App Invite Link here](https://discord.com/oauth2/authorize?client_id=1156152328290840606&permissions=537250896&scope=applications.commands+bot).

 > [!IMPORTANT]
 > You will need to have either "**Manage Server**" Permission, "**Admin**" Permission, or be the owner of, the Server you want to add HomeCord too.
-This requirement is enforced by Discord for any and *all* Bots you want to add to Servers.
+This requirement is enforced by Discord for any and *all* Server Apps you want to add to Servers.

 ---